Jack Suwinski Player Props: Pirates vs. Dodgers

 Jack Suwinski At The Plate

-- Suwinski is hitting .255 with three doubles, five home runs and 11 walks.
+- Suwinski is hitting .269 with four doubles, five home runs and 11 walks.

-- Suwinski has driven in a run in nine games this year (56.3%), including two games with multiple runs batted in.
+- Suwinski has driven in a run in nine games this season (52.9%), including two games with multiple runs batted in.

-- In six of 16 games this year, he has scored, including multiple runs once.
+- In six of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.